 RasterStack Data Model¶

-In titiler-openeo, the RasterStack data model serves as the foundational data structure for handling Earth Observation datasets.
-This document explains the enhanced RasterStack concept, its implementation with time dimension support, and the performance benefits it provides.
+In titiler-openeo, the RasterStack class is the foundational data structure for handling Earth Observation datasets.
+This document explains the RasterStack architecture, its lazy loading capabilities, and the performance benefits it provides.

 Overview¶

-The RasterStack is a dictionary-like structure that organizes raster data along multiple dimensions, primarily time and spectral bands.
-Each entry in the RasterStack contains an ImageData object representing a multi-band image (2D or 3D) at a specific time point.
+RasterStack is a class that organizes raster data along multiple dimensions, primarily time and spectral bands.
+Each entry contains an ImageData object representing a multi-band image at a specific time point.
+The class inherits from Dict[datetime, ImageData] but adds lazy loading, temporal awareness, and intelligent caching.

 Dimensional Model¶